 Psilocybin microdosers demonstrate greater observed improvements in mood and mental health at one month relative to non-microdosing controls

 This naturalistic microdosing study used the Quantified Citizen app to assess the effects of microdosing psilocybin (n=953) compared to non-micrdosers (n=180).
 Small- to medium-sized improvements in mood and mental health were observed over the 30-day period.
 In older microdosers, combining psilocybin, lion’s mane mushrooms and niacin was associated with psychomotor improvements.
-These results should be taken lightly as the study lacked an adequate placebo control and all participants were unblinded.
+These results should be taken with a grain of salt as the study lacked an adequate placebo control, and all participants were unblinded.

 “Psilocybin microdosing involves repeated self-administration of mushrooms containing psilocybin at doses small enough to not impact regular functioning.
 Microdose practices are diverse and include combining psilocybin with substances such as lion’s mane mushrooms (Hericium erinaceus; HE) and niacin (vitamin-B3).
 Public uptake of microdosing has outpaced evidence, mandating further prospective research.
 Using a naturalistic, observational design, we followed psilocybin microdosers (n = 953) and non-microdosing comparators (n = 180) for approximately 30 days and identified small- to medium-sized improvements in mood and mental health that were generally consistent across gender, age and presence of mental health concerns, as we all as improvements in psychomotor performance that were specific to older adults.
 Supplementary analyses indicated that combining psilocybin with HE and B3 did not impact changes in mood and mental health.
 However, among older microdosers combining psilocybin, HE and B3 was associated with psychomotor improvements relative to psilocybin alone and psilocybin and HE.
 Our findings of mood and mental health improvements associated with psilocybin microdosing add to previous studies of psychedelic microdosing by using a comparator group and by examining the consistency of effects across age, gender, and mental health.
 Findings regarding the combination of psilocybin, HE and B3 are novel and highlight the need for further research to confirm and elucidate these apparent effects.”